Azure/ResourceModules/docs/wiki/ModulesDesign.md

 '${uniqueString(deployment().name, location)}-<resource_short_type>'
 ```

-- In child-resource templates (e.g. inside for `containers` in the `blobServices` template), use the following naming structure
+- In child-resource templates (for example inside for `containers` in the `blobServices` template), use the following naming structure

 ```
 '${deployment().name}-<child_type>[-${index}]'